-Just as you would conduct market research into the buying habits of a target demographic before opening a shop, you can start your hunt for the perfect DC charging location by researching EV-charging behaviors in different areas.
+Just as you would conduct market research into the buying habits of a target demographic before opening a shop, you can start your hunt for the perfect DC charging location by researching EV-charging behaviours in different areas.

 Demographics and EV adoption rates

-Demographics don’t necessarily dictate how engaged with DC fast charging a local populace will be, but they can be a useful place to start.
+Demographics don’t necessarily dictate how engaged with DC rapid charging a local populace will be, but they can be a useful place to start.
 For example, today, EV drivers tend to be younger, highly educated, more often male, and in full-time employment, to name but a few of their characteristics.
 Identifying higher proportions of these characteristics in a target populace may indicate greater potential for business.